 One of the biggest advantages to this product is that you don't need medical underwriting.
 That means you don't have to undergo a health check to get the coverage.
 As long as you're younger than 75, you're a Canadian resident, and you have MSP, you can qualify.

 This said, you can still get covered even if you have a pre-existing condition.
 At the time this article was published in 2018, you may have been one of the 1.4 million B.C. residents with diabetes.
 If you're reading this in February 2022 and beyond, you could be one of a whopping 11.5 million people in British Columbia who have diabetes.

 This product also covers some of the cost of prescription drugs as well as vision and dental care.
 You also get some coverage for extended health services.
 These include services from physiotherapists, chiropractors and alternative doctors.

 To top it all off, part of the cost of receiving mental health care services is also covered.
 This is especially important in an almost post pandemic society when it comes to the known impacts on our youth.
 There's also some coverage for diagnostic and home support services.

 These are only some of the gaps in MSP that the Zone Fundamental aims to bridge.
 Keep in mind that there are plenty of other insurance plans also worth looking at.
 The Manulife FlexCare ComboPlus Starter Plan is one such product.

 Should You Buy Personal Health Insurance?

-The answer to this depends on your personal and family’s needs.
-If you believe your MSP coverage isn’t sufficient, consider private health insurance.
-That way, you can get your loved ones insured as well.
+The answer to this depends on your personal and family's needs.
+If you believe your MSP coverage isn't sufficient, consider private health insurance for not only you but your entire family as well.